 Download our ebook on how to approach foot care in the salon.Download Our eBook

 Both conditions can be acute (appearing suddenly, sub-acute, or chronic (persistent or ongoing).
 In the acute stages, the skin is often blistered, cracked, and red.
 The skin may ooze, and most sufferers complain of burning and itching.
 In the chronic forms, the skin may just remain thickened and scaly, with minimal redness and itching.

 The location of the symptoms sometimes provides a few clues in determining what you’re dealing with, but both doctors say they usually must do a culture to determine for certain which condition it is.
 Eczema usually appears elsewhere on the body, rather than just on the feet,” says Kechijian.
 “However, if you are allergic to a material in your shoes, then it could appear just on the foot.
 A clue to athlete’s foot is thick, crumbly nails.
 But eczema can also affect the nails.”

 Young says that affected skin between the toes, especially the fourth and fifth toes, usually indicates athlete’s foot, while cracked and red skin on top of the foot or on top of the toes indicates eczema.

 Know When To Say No

-“You don’t want lo do services on people with athletes foot because athlete’s foot is contagious.
+“You don’t want to do services on people with athlete's foot because athlete’s foot is contagious.
 And you don’t want to do services on clients with eczema because the skin can overreact to any mild trauma if the client has eczema,” says Young.

 The skin acts as a natural protective barrier between the body and outside elements.
 If this barrier is broken by cracks in the skin, the individual is more susceptible to irritation and infection.